maximeamsellem/Snapsoft.Dora/README.md

   - Identify Entities, AggregateRoot, Bounded context
 - Security
   - It lacks at least authentication
-  - Executing database model changes from the WebAPi involve a powerful user which is not ideal
+  - Executing database model changes from the WebAPi involve a powerful database user which is not ideal
-  - Make sure exception are not thrown to the client
+  - Make sure exception details are not returned to the client
 - Maintenance
   - Log to a central place like datadog for example
   - Version APIs to anticipate future new API versions